-You've probably noticed tweed in your father's or grandfather's closet before a material often associated as old-fashioned, which we believe is a shame of a reference.
-However, in reality, this material is weather-resistant, versatile & practical.
+You've probably noticed tweed in your father's or grandfather's closet.
+Tweed as a material is often associated with old-fashioned items, which we believe is a shame of reference.
+In reality, this material is weather-resistant, versatile, and practical.
 The ability to wear it in a formal gathering or in a casual setting is why it makes an excellent addition to your wardrobe.
-But what really makes tweed special?
-Below is a description of tweed, the history of tweed, and some popular type of tweeds.
+What really makes tweed special?
+Below is a description of tweed, the history of tweed, and some popular types of tweed.

 Tweed originated as a handwoven fabric in Scotland and Ireland.
 By definition, tweed is a rough-surfaced woolen cloth.
 There are many different types of tweed and they vary in weight, pattern, weave, & finish.